johannphilippe/hypercurve/README.md

 * Subdivide segments
 * Virtual 3D manipulation (rotate z axis)
 * Interp(0.25) returns an interpolation of two curves (crv1 * 0.25, crv2 * 0.75)
-* Operators with numbers (crv * 2) in Csound where number is 2nd argument
-* extract curve  -> subsample, or another method (based on relevant samples)
+* extract curve  -> subsample from audio, or another method (based on relevant samples)
 * Abs for waveforms
 * ISSUE : Cubic spline memory error
 * ISSUE : Still bugs when segments size is 1/3 or /6 (etc) in Csound.
 Probably due to the use of floor instead of round. // Probably fixed